Conno732/LibraryApp/README.md

 Small library app.
 Purely for JS practice.

-TODO (potentially)
+TODO?
 Styling the form and the book cards

-Requiring a unique book for every entry
+TODO?
+Make the form an actual HTML form with correct validation

+TODO?
+Rewrite js to utilize classes